andrewcooke/choochoo/docs/analysis.md

 of names (comma separated or as separated arguments) and regular expressions.
 This can lead to some confusion if the name contains characters with special meaning for regexps (in particular parentheses).

+DataFrames usually have the date / time information as index.

 ## Plotting Data